Upgrade your browser to improve your experience. See recommended browsers

 Contact us for media inquiries or interview requests.

 Since our inception as a public charity in 1991, our mission has remained the same – to grow the American tradition of philanthropy by providing programs that make charitable giving accessible, simple, and effective.

 Fidelity Charitable launched the first national donor-advised fund program, democratizing philanthropy by making a giving vehicle available to a broad array of people.
-Today, we sponsor more than 75,000 donor-advised funds connected to more than 120,000 donors and are the nation's second-largest grant maker behind the Bill & Melinda Gates Foundation.
-Since our founding, we have helped donors support over 219,000 nonprofit organizations with more than $22 billion in grants.
+Today, we sponsor more than 123,000 donor-advised funds connected to more than 200,000 donors and are the nation's second-largest grant maker behind the Bill & Melinda Gates Foundation.
+Since our founding, we have helped donors support over 278,000 nonprofit organizations with nearly $35 billion in grants.

 A donor-advised fund is a charitable account sponsored by a public charity that donors use to support their charitable giving.
 Donors can make an irrevocable, tax-deductible contribution of many types of assets to a donor-advised fund.

 At Fidelity Charitable, those assets include cash, publicly traded stock, and private business shares.
 Donors can then recommend grants from their donor-advised fund to virtually any other IRS-qualified 501(c)(3) public charity and advise how to invest their dedicated charitable dollars for potential tax-free growth.

 Donor-advised funds make it easier to give in a more systematic way, allowing donors to maximize their generosity.
 In annual surveys, a consistent two-thirds of Fidelity Charitable donors say that they give more than they otherwise would because they have a donor-advised fund.